-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Gil Halsted of Wisconsin Public Radio reports.

-Wisconsin Department of Corrections Secretary Rick Raemisch says the deadly snafu resulted from a breakdown in communications between the two agencies responsible for handling DNA samples.
+GIL HALSTED: Wisconsin Department of Corrections Secretary Rick Raemisch says the deadly snafu resulted from a breakdown in communications between the two agencies responsible for handling DNA samples.

 HALSTED: Fast forward to this September, when Milwaukee police linked an unknown DNA sample to nine different murders in the same Milwaukee neighborhood over the past 20 years.
 Ellis' name kept coming up in the investigations, so his DNA sample was taken and it matched those found on the bodies of nine women.
 Ellis is now charged with the murder of seven of them.
 Wisconsin Governor Jim Doyle says the fatal glitch was the result of too few people trying to gather too much DNA.

-Ott was convicted in 1996 of killing 16-year-old Jessica Payne, although there was no physical evidence linking him to the crime.
+HALSTED: Ott was convicted in 1996 of killing 16-year-old Jessica Payne, although there was no physical evidence linking him to the crime.
 With help from the Wisconsin Innocence Project, Ott was released in January.
 He' is suing Milwaukee officials for the 13 years he spent in prison for a crime he didn't commit.
 He says he wants someone held accountable.

 HALSTED: Wisconsin Innocence Project director Keith Findley says the error that led to Ott's conviction will likely prompt them to re-open other cases where DNA is a key factor in an inmate's claim of innocence.

-For NPR News, I'm Gil Halsted in Milwaukee.
+HALSTED: For NPR News, I'm Gil Halsted in Milwaukee.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.